 Ce qui demeure ici n’est pas doctrine mais trace.

-• Book III ~ The Wild Ethics of Maternal Presence, gives birth to tenderness without domestication.
+• Book III ~ The Wild Ethics of Maternal Presence: on exposure, proximity, and trace.

-• Book V ~ The Disloyal Animal, the quiet architectures of domestication exposed.
+• Book V ~ The Disloyal Animal: on treachery and the refusal to remain legible, with the quiet architectures of domestication exposed.

-• Book VI ~ No Kingdom Comes: On Blasphemy and the End of Empire, power and piety unmasked, and dismantled without mercy.
+• Book VI ~ No Kingdom Comes: On Blasphemy and the End of Empire: on empire, revelation, and the end of salvation with power and piety unmasked, and dismantled without mercy.
+L’Empire nu sous ses derniers dieux.

 Originally in French, the second press run, in English, has been sent out.
 Our third run, happening now, makes them available as a set, Summer 2026.